How to split a dataset into equal-sized subsets based on an indexing variable and calculate the mean using NumPy?

 1 Like

-Hello @safiaa.02, I have provided a solution below which splits a random dataset of 100 entries into groups based on unique random indexes and then calculates the mean for each group.
+Hello @safiaa.02, I have provided a solution below that splits a random dataset of 100 entries into groups based on unique random indexes and then calculates the mean for each group.

 • The code generates an array of 100 random numbers between 0 and 1, which serves as our sample dataset.
 It also generates an array of 100 random integers between 0 and 9 to be used as an indexing variable.